fanc-afcn/SampleDXPClients/README.md

 # SampleDXPClients
 .NET Sample Clients to interact with the FANC Data eXchange Platform

+## ControlBody

+Contains sample code for FANC approved control bodies to interact with the FANC DXP API

+- ControlBodyLegacyClient -> New developments should be based on this sample code.
-- ControlBodyLegacyClient -> Uses the legacy API.
+- SampleControlBodyLegacyClient -> Uses the legacy API.
 New developments should avoid using this.